bwa6/Improved_NBA_Prediction_with_BayesianNetworks_and_SQL/README.md

 This Jupyter Notebook develops a deep learning model where the output is a distribution object.
 The advantage of this is the ability to model the uncertainty in the predictions.
 A high standard deviation of the distribution object would mean high uncertainty.
 This is valuable information when deciding how much to wager on a particular bet.
 I have preliminary results at the end of the Notebook demonstrating performance on the 2021 playoffs.

+6. n_seasons5avgGames....

+CSV files starting with this name represent potential training data for a model.
+These files are created using Create_NBA_training_data.ipynb.
+Each file has a different set of parameters, such as how many games to average to get a player's recent performance, whether to include playoff games, etc.

+7. test_n_seasons5avgGames....

+CSV files starting with this name represent test sets with over/under lines set by a betting website to test the ability of the model to make money by winning bets.